 The chunky little bits of apple and the sultanas (raisins if you don’t have sultanas) give a bit of texture here or you would really just have a sauce.

-So let’s head for the recipe for my Elderberry Chutney.
-This is a nice easy one to deal with and something a bit different I think.
 The rich almost black purple colour of this chutney is certainly eye catching and would look amazing on a cheese board with a rich blue cheese.
+It is also good with rich meats and roasts.

 - pinch grated nutmeg